 Expat Andorra

 Andorra is a small principality hidden in a tiny valley between France and Spain.
-It is one of the smallest self governed areas in the world and for most of its history was unknown to many in Europe.
+It is one of the smallest self governed areas in the world and was unknown to many in Europe for most of its history.

-Today, Andorra has a thriving tourist economy and is considered to be a world class tax haven for the wealthy.
-Andorra offers a lot to those that would like to visit or live within her borders and currently boasts the highest life expectancy rate in the world at over 83 years of age.
+Today, Andorra has a thriving tourist economy and is considered a world class tax haven for the wealthy.
+Andorra offers a lot to those who would like to visit or live within her borders.
+Andorra currently boasts a life expectancy rate of 83 years of age, the highest in the world!

 Climate

-The climate of Andorra is considered to be temperate.
-Andorra has warm summers and cold, snowy winters.
-Precipitation is common throughout all seasons of the year.
-Andorra is known for skiing and the ski seasons lasts from November to April.
-During the months of May through September the temperatures are warm and comfortable with highs in the 80’s, but mostly temperatures are less staying within the 70’s.
+Andorra has a temperate climate.
+It has warm summers and cold, snowy winters.
+Precipitation is common throughout the year.
+Andorra is known for skiing and the ski season lasts from November to April.
+The months of May through September are warm and comfortable with highs in the 80’s.
+Temperatures stay mostly within the 70’s at this time of the year.

 Government

-Andorra is a principality, which is located in a valley in the Pyrenees Mountains between France and Spain.
-While this principality is tucked away it is relatively easy to get to with only a few hours drive from parts of France or even Barcelona.
+Andorra is located in a valley in the Pyrenees Mountains between France and Spain.
+Although tucked away, Andorra is relatively easy to locate as it only takes a few hours drive to get there from parts of France or Barcelona.

 Andorra is a stable and secure place to live and work.
 It is a thriving tourist destination and a tax haven for the wealthy.
-For those that would like to live in Andorra, the process is extremely straightforward and in many cases easy.
-For American citizens, you can enter Andorra with only a passport (no visa is required).
-US citizens can stay in Andorra for up to 90 days before they must exit, get their passport stamped and reenter.
+For those who would like to live in Andorra, the process is extremely straightforward and in many cases easy.
+American citizens only need a passport to enter Andorra.
+They can stay in Andorra for up to 90 days before they must exit, get their passport stamped, and reenter.
 You can find out more information about visa and residency requirements at the Andorra Ministry of Tourism.

 Tax System

 Andorra is known to the very wealthy as a tax haven.
-In Andorra there is no income tax, no capital gains tax and no inheritance tax.
-It should be noted that employees that work in Andorra are required to contribute to the national insurance program.
+In Andorra there is no income, capital gains, or inheritance tax.
+However, employees are required to contribute to the national insurance program.

-Andorra is also a great place to shop due to the fact that there is limited duties on most imported goods, but even though a small percentage of goods have duties; these duties only rise into the single digits unlike most other European countries.
-In addition there is a small tax on property ownership and there is a tax levied for rental property.
+Andorra is also a great place to shop as most imported goods are duty free.
+Goods that attract duties are still quite affordable as duties only rise into the single digits.
+This is unlike most other European countries.
+There is a small property tax levied on both owned and rented property.

-It should be noted that in order to do business in Andorra, you must create an Andorran entity and as an employee of an Andorran business entity, there is no income tax or corporate tax.
+In order to establish a business in Andorra, one must create an Andorran entity.
+An employee of an Andorran business entity pays no income or corporate tax.

 Medical Care

-Andorra’s medical system is more than adequate and for the most part you will find a well developed health care infrastructure, well trained physicians and a well trained support staff.
+Andorra’s medical system is more than adequate.
+There is a well developed health care infrastructure, well trained physicians, and a well trained support staff.
 Andorra has a health and social security system called CASS.
-This system provides health care to all residents and employees of Andorra.
-Employers contribute about 13% per employee, however employees pickup about 6 to 9% of the cost.
-If you are self employed and living in Andorra as a resident, you will usually need to pay 18% of your earnings for medical care and social security.
+This system provides health care to all its residents and employees.
+Employers contribute about 13% per employee while employees contribute 6 to 9% of the cost.
+A self-employed Andorran resident usually pays 18% of his/her earnings for medical care and social security.

 Real Estate

-For instance, in Andorra a single individual that is classified as a foreigner can purchase and acquire only one dwelling.
-Corporations are disqualified, you must be an individual.
-If you have lived in Andorra for more than 20 years or are a natural citizen of Andorra, you may acquire as many properties as you would like without restrictions.
-The term property can be referred to as a home, condo, or land that you wish to develop.
+Purchasing real estate in Andorra is a straightforward and simple process.
+However, there are specific guidelines that foreigners must follow.
+For instance, a single individual that is classified as a foreigner can only purchase one dwelling.
+Corporations are not allowed to purchase real estate, only individuals.
+A citizen or Andorran resident of more than 20 years may acquire as many properties as desired without restrictions.
+The term property is defined as a home, condo, or land that you wish to develop.

-Prices for property in Andorra can be quite expensive, especially since Andorra is a tax haven and tourist Mecca.
-Expect normal two to three bedroom homes to cost about $300,000 to $700,000.
-Obviously in the high end market, there are many houses to purchase costing over one million US dollars.
+Property in Andorra can be quite expensive.
+Normal two to three bedroom homes cost between $300,000 to $700,000.
+Houses in the high-end market cost over one million US dollars.

-If you are on a small budget and looking for a place to purchase, there are many smaller size chateaus that are built mainly for tourists that come to ski.
-These dwellings are usually very small only about 500 to 700 square feet; however they are great bargains at about $100,000 per unit.
+Many smaller size chateaus are built mainly for tourists that come to ski.
+These dwellings are usually about 500 to 700 square feet.
+However, they are great bargains at about $100,000 per unit.

 Shopping

-Shopping in Andorra is a pleasure, for a tiny little principality in the Pyrenees Valley, this land has definitely made a name for itself.
-Millions of people each year come to Andorra to enjoy the many attractions and the wonderful bounty of shopping available.
-Because Andorra does not have a value added tax or duties added to many products, many brand name and luxury products can be purchased for far less than either Spain or France.
-It should be noted that there is a small duty on certain items such as cigarettes and spirits, but they are only in the single digits.
+Shopping in Andorra is a pleasure.
+Millions of people come to Andorra each year to enjoy the many attractions and the wonderful shopping available.
+Because Andorra does not have a value added tax and products are generally duty free, many brand name and luxury items cost far less than they would in either Spain or France.
+It should be noted that there is a small duty on items such as cigarettes and spirits.

 Cost of Living

-While housing is the most expensive part of life in Andorra, food, wine and necessities are usually very affordable compared to neighbors Spain and France.
-Plus, there are plenty of markets around that sell goods at bargain prices.
-If you are looking for a high quality lifestyle with a low cost of living, take a look at Andorra.
+While housing is the most expensive part of life in Andorra, food, wine, and necessities are quite affordable when compared to that of its neighbors Spain and France.
+Additionally, Andorra has many local markets that sell goods at bargain prices.
+For a high quality of life at a low cost, take a look at Andorra.

 Andorra Extradition